geokala/docs.getcloudify.org/content/installation/from-source.md

 ### For Linux users
 The following should be available in your OS package repository:
-* Python header files (`python-dev` in Ubuntu or `python-devel` in CentOS)
+* Python header files (`python-dev` in Ubuntu/Debian or `python-devel` in CentOS/RHEL)
 * GNU C compiler (`gcc`)

 ### For OS X users
 * [Xcode Command Line Tools](https://developer.apple.com/library/ios/technotes/tn2339/_index.html#//apple_ref/doc/uid/DTS40014588-CH1-DOWNLOADING_COMMAND_LINE_TOOLS_IS_NOT_AVAILABLE_IN_XCODE_FOR_OS_X_10_9__HOW_CAN_I_INSTALL_THEM_ON_MY_MACHINE_)

+## Installing from PyPi

+PyPi is the official repository for 3rd party Python modules.
+Cloudify uploads its Python artifacts to PyPi.

+Installing the latest release from PyPi is done by running the following commands in a terminal:
+{{< gsHighlight bash >}}
+$ pip install cloudify
+{{< /gsHighlight >}}

+It's also possible to request a specific version:
+{{< gsHighlight bash >}}
+$ pip install cloudify==3.3
+{{< /gsHighlight >}}

+PyPi contains the same [releases](https://github.com/cloudify-cosmo/cloudify-cli/tags) that you can find on GitHub, however naming convention is a bit different, for example, to get `3.3m6` you'll need to request `cloudify==3.3a6`.

+Full list of PyPi versions is [available here](https://pypi.python.org/pypi/cloudify/json).

 ## Installing from GitHub

-Cloudify uses GitHub as it's main online source code repository.
+Cloudify uses GitHub as its main online source code repository.

-Installing latest stable version from GitHub can be done by running the following commands in terminal:
+Installing the latest stable version from GitHub can be done by running the following commands in a terminal:
 {{< gsHighlight bash >}}
 $ CFY_VERSION="3.3"
 $ pip install "https://github.com/cloudify-cosmo/cloudify-cli/archive/$CFY_VERSION.zip" \